mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-Both the `suspend` and the `eager` version of the DSL define a scope as receiver, respectively `arrow.core.continuations.ResultEffectScope` and `arrow.core.continuations.ResultEagerEffectScope`.
+The `suspend` and the `eager` version of the DSL define scope as the receiver, respectively `arrow.core.continuations.ResultEffectScope` and `arrow.core.continuations.ResultEagerEffectScope`.
 As we did in the previous article, we'll use the _eager_ flavor of the DSL.

-As for the nullable types and the `Option` type, the `result` DSL gives us the `bind` extension function to unwrap the value of a `Result` and use it in the next computation.
-If the `Result` is a failure, the `bind` function will short-circuit the computation and return the failure.
+As for the nullable types and the `Option` type, the `result` DSL gives us the `bind` extension function to unwrap the value of a `Result` and use it in the following computation.
+If the `Result` fails, the `bind` function will short-circuit the calculation and return the failure.
 The `bind` function is defined as an extension function inside the `ResultEagerEffectScope`:

 ```kotlin
 // Arrow SDK